openstack-archive/clouddocs-maven-plugin/README.rst

 ============================================================
 -  Support pdfFilenameBase parameter.
 Use this parameter to provide an alternative name for the pdf automatically generated when producing webhelp output.
 By default the base name of the pdf is the base name of the input xml file.
 -  Support webhelpDirname parameter.
 Use the parameter to provide an alternative name for the generated webhelp directory.
 By default the name of the webhelp output directory is the base name of the input xml file.
+-  Bug fixes:
+   - Only include Google Analytics and social icons if security = external.
+   - Set section.label.includes.component.label to one only if section.autolabel=1.
+   - Fix bug where auto-image copy failed if there was a trailing space in the value of the fileref attribute.

 clouddocs-maven-plugin 1.7.0 (January 13, 2013)
 ============================================================